telerik/ajax-docs/controls/gauge/client-side-programming/overview.md

 var kendoLinearGauge = $telerik.$("#<%=RadLinearGauge1.ClientID %>").data("kendoLinearGauge");//the jQuery selector must get the Gauge wrapping div element
 ````

->note  **RadGauge** is an IScriptControl based on MS AJAX and so it instantiates its client-side object (i.e., the Kendo Gauge) during the`Sys.Application.Init`event.
+>tip  **RadGauge** is an IScriptControl based on MS AJAX and so it instantiates its client-side object (i.e., the Kendo Gauge) during the`Sys.Application.Init`event.
 This means that the earliest event in which you can reference the gauge widgets is **Sys.Application.Load**.

 ## See Also